Lanxess raises guidance for 2021

-New Delhi, May 12 (IANS) Lanxess has raised its guidance for 2021 following a good first quarter.
+New Delhi: Lanxess has raised its guidance for 2021 following a good first quarter.

 The German specialty chemicals company now expects EBITDA 'pre exceptionals' of between 950 million-1 billion euros.
 Previously, the company had assumed earnings of between 900 million-1 billion euros.